Kitware/trame/docs/content/docs/tutorial-vtk.md

 This provides us access to Trame's helper functions for vtk and vuetify.

 **Next**, we will need to import the required objects from vtk.
-Here we will visualize a simple cone in this example so we will need `vtkConeSource`.
+We will visualize a simple cone in this example so we will need `vtkConeSource`.

 ```python
 from vtkmodules.vtkFiltersSources import vtkConeSource